 What is reverse osmosis?

-When pressure pushes unfiltered water or feeds water through a semi-permeable membrane, reverse osmosis eliminates pollutants.
+Reverse osmosis eliminates pollutants when pressure pushes unfiltered water or feeds water through a semi-permeable membrane.
 To provide safe drinking water, water flows from the more concentrated side (more contaminants) of the RO membrane to the less focused side (fewer contaminants).
 The permeate is the freshwater that is created.
 The waste or brine is the accumulated water that remains.

 Tiny pores in a semi-permeable membrane block pollutants while allowing water molecules to pass through.
 When water moves through the osmosis membrane, it becomes more concentrated to reach equilibrium on both sides.
 Reverse osmosis, on the other hand, prevents pollutants from accessing the membrane’s less focused side.
 When reverse osmosis is applied to a saltwater volume, the salt is removed, and only clean water flows in.